awsdocs/amazon-athena-user-guide/doc_source/security-compliance-validation.md

 Third\-party auditors assess the security and compliance of Amazon Athena as part of multiple AWS compliance programs\.
 These include SOC, PCI, FedRAMP, and others\.

-For a list of AWS services in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
+For a list of AWS services in scope of specific compliance programs, see [AWS services in scope by compliance program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.

 You can download third\-party audit reports using AWS Artifact\.
 For more information, see [Downloading Reports in AWS Artifact](https://docs.aws.amazon.com/artifact/latest/ug/downloading-documents.html)\.